Code-Institute-Submissions/milestone-project-one-8/README.md

 There are four key sections to the site

-1. Landing Page
+1. Landing Page - Shows off the Logo, callout and Navbar with the first get quote button.
-2. About Page
+2. About Page - Re-enforces the callout value proposition and shows second get quote button.
-3. Services Page
+3. Services Page - Re-enforces the about page with the services offered and another get quote button.
-4. Contact Page
+4. Contact Page - Gives contact details and another clear method for customer connection.

 Each section is designed to reinforce a different value propostion in order to persuade a customer to make contact.
 A button is visible at each section for easy access to the quote modal/section.
 Parallex scrolling is evident on the larger screen size (1024px and above).